-Many organizations have a test or QA environment that is connected to test/QA data sources – a database with test data.
-Some of these test databases contain fake data, made up by QA engineers.
+Many organizations have a test or QA environment that is connected to a test/QA data source – the database with test data.
+Some of these test databases contain fake data that is made up by QA engineers.
 This fake data is either produced by hand or by self-built scripts.
 Yes; this seems pretty outdated, but it still happens a lot.
 However, this method causes certain problems: many production issues are due the lack of real(istic) test data.
-The fake data doesn’t contain every data issue present in production, which results in bad or even useless test results.
+Dummy data doesn’t contain every data issue present in production, which may result in bad or even useless test results.

 Testing with production data

-To create software of the highest quality possible, you’ll need to keep the test environment as “in-sync” as possible with production.
+To ensure software of the highest quality possible, you’ll need to keep the test environment as “in-sync” as possible with production.
 That’s why many QA teams copy complete production data to the QA data sources to catch more (preferably all) issues.
-But there are a few things to consider regarding this method:
+But there are a few things to consider regarding working with production data: